chuckremes/ruby-io/design-notes.md

 Note that TruffleRuby just improved #gets and #each by making sure to only instantiate a single EachReader instead of instantiating a new one to every call to #each.
 Maybe have a private method __each__ that handles this instatiation and we just call into it from the public facing methods.
 Again, this will be easier to figure out during implementation.

-The Transpose class(es) will provide their own #each methods that work on characters.
+The Transcode class(es) will provide their own #each methods that work on characters.
 When reading unicode, we know that 16-byte chars and 32-byte chars always take the same amount of space.
 Converting from bytes to chars is a simple multiplication.
 UTF-8 is trickier since a char can be anywhere from 1 to 4 bytes long.
 To read 80 chars requires reading AT LEAST 80 bytes and perhaps as many as 320 bytes.

 The methods in original Ruby IO that support enumeration of the IO stream are:
 IO.foreach